Coffee Talk (video game)

-Coffee Talk is a visual novel developed by Indonesian indie studio Toge Productions, and released on 29 January 2020 for Microsoft Windows, macOS, Nintendo Switch, PlayStation 4, and Xbox One.
-The game was released in Japan for Nintendo Switch a day later on 30 January 2020.
+Coffee Talk is a visual novel developed by Indonesian indie studio Toge Productions.
+The game released on 29 January 2020 for Microsoft Windows, macOS, Nintendo Switch, PlayStation 4, and Xbox One, and in Japan for Nintendo Switch a day later on 30 January 2020.
 The game follows a barista working in a coffee shop in a fantasy version of Seattle as they listen to the concerns of the coffee shop's various patrons and prepare drinks.
-The game features an aesthetic inspired by 90s anime, pixel art, and the lo-fi chillhop genre of music.
+The game features an aesthetic inspired by 90s anime and pixel art.
+The original lofi chillhop soundtrack was produced by Andrew Jeremy.

-A sequel, Coffee Talk Episode 2: Hibiscus & Butterfly, is planned for release in 2023.
+A sequel, Coffee Talk Episode 2: Hibiscus & Butterfly, was released on 20 April 2023.
+A spin off, Coffee Talk Tokyo, is releasing in March 2026.

 Plot

-The game follows a barista who is the owner and sole employee of Coffee Talk, the eponymous coffee shop, which is located in Seattle, Washington, in a fantasy version of the real world populated by a broad variety of fantasy races, such as elves, orcs, mermaids, and others.
+The game follows a barista who is the owner and sole employee of Coffee Talk, the eponymous coffee shop.
+It is located in Seattle, Washington, in an urban fantasy version of the real world populated by a broad variety of fantasy races, such as elves, orcs, mermaids, and others.
 Various members of these races serve as the shop's patrons.

+Coffee Talk's characters include Freya, a journalist for the fictional newspaper The Evening Whispers, and an aspiring fiction writer; Jorji, a local cop who visits the coffee shop regularly; Rachel, a nekomimi and former member of a girl band who is trying to start a career as a solo musician; Hendry, Rachel's father and former big name in the music industry who wants to protect his daughter; Neil, an alien visiting Earth with the mission of breeding with its inhabitants; Hyde, an immortal vampire who works as a model; Gala, werewolf and veteran who worked as a body guard for Hyde and now tries to heal himself by healing others; Myrtle, a very work-oriented orc working on the fictional game "Full Metal Conflict"; Aqua, a mermaid girl who is very shy and extremely passionate about advancing technology, also an indie game developer and a fan of the "Full Metal Conflict" series; and a young couple consisting of the succubus Lua and the elf Baileys, whose families do not approve of their relationship due to their racial differences.

 The game's plot is experienced over the course of two weeks, with each day acting as a vignette in which various characters visit the coffee shop and discuss their concerns with the barista and with each other.
-The game's characters include Freya, a fairy woman and a journalist for the fictional newspaper The Evening Whispers and an aspiring fiction writer; Jorji, a local cop who visits the coffee shop regularly; Rachel, a former member of a girl band who is trying to start a career as a solo musician; Hendry, Rachel's father and former big name in music industry who wants to protect his daughter; Neil, an alien visiting Earth with the mission of breeding with its inhabitants; Hyde, an immortal vampire who works as a model and former employer of; Gala, werewolf and veteran who worked as a body guard for Hyde and now tries to heal himself by healing others; Myrtle, an orc working on the fictional game "Full Metal Panic" and very work oriented; Aqua, an octopus girl who is extremely shy but extremely passionate about advancing technology, indie game developer, loves of the "Full Metal Panic" series; and a young couple consisting of Lua, a succubus, and Baileys, an elf, whose families do not approve of their relationship due to their racial differences.